sandervandevelde/MQTTBrokerPrivatePreview/Scenario0_Hello_World/README.md

 **Test the scenario using the python scripts:**
 1. If you haven't installed the required modules, follow the instructions in the [python README file](../python/README.md).
-2. Open two terminal windows in your Linux environment, and run the following commands in both terminal windows after editing the \<namespace name>:
+2. Open two terminal windows in your Linux environment, navigate to the scenario directory, and run the following commands in both terminal windows after editing the \<namespace name>:
 ```bash
 # Make sure you have the `mqtt-broker` virtual environment activated
 source ~/env/mqtt-broker/bin/activate